 - Cast iron - Majority of sump pumps have this material because it is sturdy and heavy-duty.
 The best in the market.
 Cast iron runs cooler than the others, perfect for extreme weather conditions.
 However, they are very heavy

 - Plastic - Although using plastic is cheaper, it is weaker and could crack over time under strenuous circumstances.
 People normally purchase this type of sump pump if they do not plan to use it often.
-Sump pumps made with this material normally come with a long warranty
+It is made with this material and normally come with a long warranty

 - Stainless steel - Pumps made of stainless steel are a lot stronger and lasts longer.
 This material also prevents rusting

 - It is best to choose a pump that exceeds 35 to 60 gallons per minute or about 36,000 per hour

 - Choose one with an alarm so you can stay alert to any problems.
 Always research important information before buying.
 If you accidentally get one without an alarm, do not worry because you can always install a new one later.

 - Get one that is compatible with a vertical float switch.
 An electronic switch with an internal sensor that detects water is best.
 When the water levels drop that pulls down the lever which switches off the pump.
 Also, when the water rises in the sump pit, the alarm will sound off.

 - Piggyback prong - If there are one or two cords in the back of the unit you can evaluate them yourself.
 Test them out for piggyback prong compatibility.
 A tether float switch will activate the pump when the float rises, so look for that.

 - The piggyback prong is a great addition because it controls the submersible pumps that do not have an automatic feature to control themselves.
 Just insert the prong into the power outlet (as long as a three-prong power plug available).
 Perfect for failed pump switches.
 This low-cost alternative is better than replacing the entire pump.